-Left to right: Krissa Skogen, Ph.D., is studying hawkmoth pollination with Victoria Luizzi (Amherst College Student, NSF REU Student, Summer 2016), Emily Lewis (research assistant), Andrea Gruver (research assistant), Tania Jogesh (postdoc), and Kat Andrews (PBC M.S. student).
-Dr. Skogen is a conservation scientist and manager of the Conservation and Land Management Internship Program.
+Left to right: Krissa Skogen, Ph.D., is studying hawkmoth pollination with Victoria Luizzi (Amherst College student, NSF REU student, summer 2016), Emily Lewis (former research assistant), Andrea Gruver (former research assistant), Tania Jogesh (former postdoc), and Kat Andrews (former PBC M.S. student).
+Dr. Skogen is a conservation scientist.

 Nyree Zerega, Ph.D., studies evolution/genomics in underutilized tropical fruit trees and their wild relatives to promote and conserve food diversity.

 Joan O'Shaughnessy manages the Dixon Prairie at the Garden.